alexanderogle/infectionsim/README.md

 1. Create a Population object.
 2. Generate a Network or TemporalNetwork object depending on the type of simulation desired (the base Simulation class does not use Network objects).
-If a TemporalNetwork is being generated, the user can define a policy that will determine the temporal evolution of the network (essentially how the minimum and maximum number of randomly chosen connections between Person objects change over time).
+If a TemporalNetwork is being generated, the user can define a Policy object that will determine the temporal evolution of the network (essentially how the minimum and maximum number of randomly chosen connections between Person objects change over time).
 3. Setup the Simulation with user defined initial conditions and run it.